mrzaxaryan/Position-Independent-Runtime/article.md

 ## To do
 This project is still a work in progress.
 Below is a list of remaining tasks and planned improvements.
 Any help or contributions are greatly appreciated.

--Support for additional platforms
+- Support for additional platforms
--Windows syscall implementations
+- Windows syscall implementations
--Compile-time obfuscation techniques
+- Compile-time obfuscation techniques
--Additional hashing functions
+- Additional hashing functions

 ## Conclusion